Anti-Racism Grant Frequently Asked Questions

 Is the "Anticipated Project Outcomes" section supposed to discuss implications of study findings, or outcomes such as "journal publication"?

 Yes, as appropriate to the overall purpose of the project and the intended audience of users and organizations.
-This section could also explain how the project could contribute to the elimination or reduction of racial discrimination in the workplace.
+This section should also explain how the project could contribute to the elimination or reduction of racial discrimination in the workplace.

 Is the 10 page limit inclusive of the abstract, biographies, timeline, and/or budget?